 Note: A pecuniary penalty may be imposed for a contravention of this subsection.

-(2) A supplier of consumer goods who is a party to a lay-by agreement must ensure that the agreement is transparent.
+(2) A supplier of goods who is a party to a lay-by agreement must ensure that the agreement is transparent.

-(3) A lay-by agreement is an agreement between a supplier of consumer goods and a consumer for the supply, in trade or commerce, of the consumer goods on terms (whether express or implied) which provide that:
+(3) A lay-by agreement is an agreement between a supplier of goods and a consumer for the supply, in trade or commerce, of the goods on terms (whether express or implied) which provide that:

 (a) the goods will not be delivered to the consumer until the total price of the goods has been paid; and